hostjane/hostjane.github.io/_pages/donating-gas-groceries.md

 <span class="blue">Yes, there is a 5.5% fee plus a $1.99 handling fee per donation.<span>

 Example: Jane is a visitor.
-She wants to do Ian, a Freelancer with a public business profile on HostJane, by donating toward his grocery living costs as an Act of Kindness.
+She wants to do Ian, a Freelancer with a public business profile on HostJane, by donating toward his grocery living costs as an <a href="https://www.hostjane.com/legal/marketplace-terms/">Act of Kindness</a>.
 This is for the charitable purpose to assist his mental health well-being and recognize his human value.
 Ian pays no fees, and will receive the full $10 within 48 hours.

 | Breakdown       | Janes Pays       | Ian Receives |
 |:-------------|:------------------|:------|